hillelbanai/oil_across_domains_visual/README.md

-# Oil Across Domains - Visual Version
+# OIL Across Domains - Visual Version

 This experiment studies how participants learn reward contingencies based on **visual features** (colored circle/icons) in a reinforcement learning paradigm.